Coronavirus and Infection Control Guidance

 - Assure that soap and water hand-washing facilities are convenient and close the work area.

 - Limit or eliminate sharing of computers or other equipment or devices.
 However, there should be no fear of sharing objects that have been properly cleaned between uses.

 - Survey and identify common touch points for frequent disinfection.
 These surfaces include door knobs, sink hardware, equipment handles, step stools and ladders.

 - EPA-approved anti-viral disinfectants consist of a wide-range of cleaners that contain quaternary ammonium, bleach, lactic acid, peroxyacetic acids, hydrochloric acid, silver/citric acid, phenolics, thymol, octanoic acid and hydrogen peroxide -based products.
 In the event of retail shortages, you may be able to obtain concentrated chemicals from bulk suppliers.
 Alcohol-based cleaners are not recommended.

-- Resist using heavy and broad applications of strong cleaning chemicals as a "quick fix."
+- Resist using heavy and broad applications of strong cleaning chemicals as a "quick fix" or a belief that residual will provide long-term protection.
 Frequent applications of mild cleaners constitutes a much better practice.

 BEST PRACTICES IN EFFECT BY TRI-TECH DURING OUTBREAKS

 Tri-Tech will be observing the following best practices as part of its routine business practices during outbreaks:

 - Introductions and agreements will omit handshakes with bare hands.

 - A portable cleaning solution will be used frequently and as needed on customer touch points involving contact of bare hands.
 Anti-viral micofiber wipes are transported for use with each project as needed.